spawnfest/arena-liveview/README.md

 ### Setup and run the project

-To setup and access your develop database you'll need environment variables with your database server's credentials.
-You can make a copy of `.env.example` on `.env`.
+This project uses `postgresql`.
+You'll need to configure the environment variables to setup your local database credentials.
+You should make a copy of `.env.example` on `.env`.

-Following `make` commands will source `.env` file before running their corresponding `mix` tasks.
+The following `make` commands will source the `.env` file before running their corresponding `mix` tasks.

   * Create and migrate your database using with `make setup`
   * Drop your current database to recreate and migrate it with `make reset`
   * Start a `phx.server` inside an `iex` session with `make server`
   * Run `mix test` with `make test`

+---

 Developed by the Spawnfest's [coop team](@spawnfest/coop-team).
 Go co-ops!